milesj/boost/docs/terminal.md

 #### `annotate`

+> annotate(text: string, annotation: string): string

-The `annotate(text: string, annotation: string)` function can be used to wrap a piece of text with a visual annotation _(iTerm only)_.
+Can be used to wrap a piece of text with a visual annotation _(iTerm only)_.
 If a terminal does not support annotations, it will pass the text through.

 ```ts
 import { annotate } from '@boost/terminal';